Stand up for the facts!

 Now, let’s look at what Hovde has said on the matter.

-The Baldwin ad features an April 24, 2012 appearance by Hovde, then in his first run for U.S. Senate, at the Milwaukee Press Club, where he was asked if he favors "either raising the retirement age and/or cutting benefits for those who are considered wealthy."
+The Baldwin ad features an April 24, 2012, appearance by Hovde, then in his first run for U.S. Senate, at the Milwaukee Press Club, during which he was asked whether he favors "either raising the retirement age and/or cutting benefits for those who are considered wealthy."
 Hovde answered, "I favor both."

-In a July 19, 2012 interview with the Milwaukee Journal Sentinel editorial board, Hovde laid out his position during that race: For people 50 or older, their Social Security benefits would stay the same.
-People under 50 would add two years to their retirement age, people under 40 would add two more, and so on.
+In a July 19, 2012, interview with the Milwaukee Journal Sentinel editorial board, Hovde laid out his position during that race: For people 50 or older, their Social Security benefits would stay the same.
+People younger than 50 would add two years to their retirement age, people under 40 would add two more, and so on.
 And, he said, "somebody like me may not receive much Social Security payment," referring to the idea of cutting benefits for wealthier individuals.

 That was in 2012 — a dozen years ago.
 What about during his current campaign?

-Hovde has several times suggested pulling back federal spending to 2019 levels, responding to a question at the Oct.
-8, 2024 luncheon of whether "across the board, all government would scaled back," by saying, "All you have to do is go to the budget that was in 2019 and pull those levels right back again, pre-COVID levels."
+Hovde has several times discussed pulling back federal spending to 2019 levels, responding to a question at the Oct.
+8 luncheon of whether "across the board, all government would scaled back," by saying, "All you have to do is go to the budget that was in 2019 and pull those levels right back again, pre-COVID levels."

 He’s resisted the implication that that means cutting Social Security benefits.